Japan seen adopting extra budget despite solid economy: Reuters poll

 It is seen growing 1.1 percent for the next year, unchanged from the previous survey.
 Some analysts responded to the survey before the revised GDP data for April-June.

-Japan’s economy expanded at an annualised rate of 2.5 percent in April-June, the revised data showed, much less than a robust initial estimate of 4.0 percent growth.
-But analysts said the recovery is still intact, citing strong exports and a tightening labour market that improves prospects for higher wages and consumer spending.
+Japan’s economy expanded at an annualized rate of 2.5 percent in April-June, the revised data showed, much less than a robust initial estimate of 4.0 percent growth.
+But analysts said the recovery is still intact, citing strong exports and a tightening labor market that improves prospects for higher wages and consumer spending.

 Reporting by Kaori Kaneko; Polling by Shaloo Shrivastava and Khushboo Mittal; Editing by Malcolm Foster and Kim Coghill